Sycamore Maple: meaning, symbolism and use

 It is also susceptible to damage by rodents (voles) and game during planting.

-Sycamore wood is considered to be a noble material and is highly sought after, especially when flamed.
-It is used in cabinet making, joinery, violin making (flamed wood), turning, etc. In order to avoid the discolouration of its wood, which depreciates it, like that of beech, and because it is often planted in the company of forest species that are cut young, such as fir, it is often cut quite early.
+Sycamore Maple wood is considered to be a noble material and is highly sought after, especially when burned.
+It is used in cabinet making, joinery, violin making, and turning.
+In order to avoid the discolouration of its wood, which depreciates it, like that of beech, and because it is often planted in the company of forest species that are cut young, such as fir, it is often cut quite early.